O-1 Visa Approval Rate: What the Numbers Say in March 2026

 The U.S. Citizenship and Immigration Services (USCIS) outlines clear O-1 eligibility criteria, including evidence of extraordinary ability and/or extraordinary achievement in your field (like distinguished awards, international acclaim, scholarly articles, and/or major media coverage).
 To increase your chances of approval, make sure to directly address as many of these categories as possible in your petition.

-Expert letters from respected professionals in your field can go a long way in strengthening your case and upping your chances for O-1 visa approval.
-Aim for three to five letters from respected peers, colleagues, mentors, or industry authorities that are specific, evidence-based, and clearly outline your contributions and impact.
+Expert letters from respected professionals in your field can go a long way in strengthening your O-1 visa case.
+Aim for three to five O-1 visa letters of recommendation from respected peers, colleagues, mentors, or industry authorities that are specific, evidence-based, and clearly outline your contributions and impact.

 The more compelling your petition, the higher the likelihood that it will get approved.
 The best way to make your application more compelling is to include as much evidence as possible of your extraordinary ability/achievement, and to write about your accomplishments in a way that makes the USCIS officer want to approve your case.